mammothgeospatial/qgis-in-mineral-exploration/docs/source/How-To/index.rst

 This is a list of processes that hopefully will help the users of QGIS with specific geological-type tasks.

-1. Set drill collar RL from a DTM
+1. Set drill |collars| RL from a DTM
 2. Plot oriented structure symbols
 3. Getting and using the USGS symbol and pattern fills
 4. Where do I find good instructional videos